solverius/safex-nodejs-libwallet/README.md

 # safex-nodejs-libwallet
-Wrapper for monero libwallet.
-All created wallet files are compatible with `monero-wallet-cli` and `monero-wallet-rpc`.
+Wrapper for safex libwallet.
+All created wallet files are compatible with `safex-wallet-cli` and `safex-wallet-rpc`.
 Check `example/index.js` for usage examples of the library.

 # Installation